 Wine Spectator tasters review wines on the following 100-point scale:

 Finished wines, reviewed from bottle in blind tastings, are given a single score.
 A score given as a range (e.g., 90-94) indicates a preliminary score, usually based on a barrel tasting of an unfinished wine.
-As of March 2008, we have switched to rolling four-point spreads for unfinished wines.
+As of March 2008, we switched to rolling four-point spreads for unfinished wines.
 For example, one wine may be scored 85-88, another 87-90, another 89-92.
-We believe this will better reflect the subtle differences between wines, and give our readers better information for their buying decisions.
+We believe this better reflects the subtle differences between wines and gives our readers better information for their buying decisions.
 Most barrel tastings are blind; when they are not blind, this is specifically noted.